Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Paul Hogan shocked the art world by unhooking an Impressionist masterpiece ( Jour D'Ete -Summer's Da- by Berthe Morisot) from a wall in the Tate Gallery (in London) and carrying it calmly out of the gallery.
-Despite being photographed by journalists while he was stealing it, he's never been prosecuted.
+Paul Hogan shocked the art world by unhooking an Impressionist masterpiece ( Jour D’Ete -Summer’s Da- by Berthe Morisot) from a wall in the Tate Gallery (in London) and carrying it calmly out of the gallery.
+He’s never been prosecuted despite being photographed by journalists while stealing it.
 It was returned four days later.

-Charles Van Doren and Herb Stempel, the leading competitors on TV's quiz show, Twenty-One, admitted to being coached by producers of the show.
+Charles Van Doren and Herb Stempel, the leading competitors on TV’s quiz show Twenty-One, admitted to being coached by the show’s producers.

 American Richard B. Fitzgibbon, Jr., the first official death of the Vietnam War, was not killed in action but instead was murdered by another American airman.

-Due to a combination of air friction and a steepened dive path, an F-11 Tiger shot itself down with its own gunfire.
+Due to air friction and a steepened dive path, an F-11 Tiger shot itself down with its gunfire.

-Scriptores rerum Germanicarum septentrionalium, vicinorumque populorum diversi (Various historians of the Northern Germans and of neighbouring peoples), a book borrowed in 1667-68 from Sidney Sussex College in Cambridge was not returned until 1956.
+Scriptores rerum Germanicarum septentrionalium, vicinorumque populorum diversi (Various historians of the Northern Germans and of neighboring peoples), a book borrowed in 1667-68 from Sidney Sussex College in Cambridge, was not returned until 1956.

 Commercial flights were allowed to fly any course to their destination and would often detour over points of interest.
 This ended in 1956 when two planes crashed mid-flight over the Grand Canyon.